KrazyJames/FlutterGoogleMapsTutorial/README.md

 # Google Maps Tutorial

-A new Flutter project practicing with Google Maps API for Andorid and iOS, and the Directions API for getting directions and display them on the map.
+A new Flutter project practicing with Google Maps API for Android and iOS, and the Directions API for getting directions and display them on the map.

 The tutorial could be found [here](https://www.youtube.com/watch?v=Zz5hMvgiWmY).